walexy/zoomguy-copy-01/src/pages/index.md

         content: We were at a standstill.
 Couldn't vote on new members.
 Club morale was low.
 Since we started virtual meetings, our meeting attendance has doubled and membership has actually increased!
-      - author: Sister Cities International
+      - author: Well-known International Nonprofit
         avatar: images/review2.jpg
         content: We were terrified to plan our first virtual international conference, but he Zoom Squad has come to our rescue, helping with plenary